TheDarkSkyXD/PlayListify/docs/pseudocode/VideoRepository_deleteVideo.md

 ## Description

-Deletes a video record from the database, ensuring all associated entries in the `playlist_videos` join table are also removed to maintain data integrity.
-The operation is performed within a transaction.
+Deletes a video record from the database by its ID.
+The operation is performed within a single atomic transaction.
+It first removes any associations in the `playlist_videos` join table and then deletes the video from the `videos` table.
+If no video with the specified ID is found, the operation fails and a `NotFoundException` is thrown.

 ## Parameters